Ubuntu 16.04 - Install Butterflow

-Butterflow is an open source tool that utilized ffmpeg to create smooth video by interpolating frames.
-This is often referred to as the "Soap Opera Effect".
+Butterflow is an open source tool that utilizes ffmpeg in order to encode a smoother version of a video file by interpolating frames.
+The result is a video with a higher frame-rate which results in smoother viewing-pans (the view slowly going side to side or up-and-down).
+Some people don't like this because it also has the "Soap Opera Effect".
 This tutorial will show you how to install it on Ubuntu 16.04 and get you started with using it.

 Execute the following script to install Butterflow.

-#!/bin/bash cd $HOME # Install dependencies sudo apt-get install \ git virtualenv python-dev \ ocl-icd-opencl-dev libopencv-dev \ python-opencv ffmpeg python-pip -y git clone https://github.com/dthpham/butterflow.git virtualenv -p /usr/bin/python2 butterflow echo "/usr/lib/python2.7/dist-packages" > $HOME/butterflow/lib/python2.7/site-packages/butterflow.pth deactivate cd $HOME/butterflow sudo python setup.py install
+#!/bin/bash cd $HOME # Install dependencies sudo apt-get install \ git virtualenv python-dev \ ocl-icd-opencl-dev libopencv-dev \ python-opencv ffmpeg python-pip -y git clone https://github.com/dthpham/butterflow.git virtualenv -p /usr/bin/python2 butterflow echo "/usr/lib/python2.7/dist-packages" > $HOME/butterflow/lib/python2.7/site-packages/butterflow.pth deactivate cd $HOME/butterflow git checkout 0.2.3 sudo python setup.py install

 After the script has finished executing, you can use the following command to check your OpenCL devices